nden/jwst/docs/jwst/user_documentation/introduction.rst

 	Detector1Pipeline  # an example of a pipeline class DarkCurrentStep    # an example of a step class

-Each pipeline or step has a unique module name (NamedLikeThis) - this name is used to designate which pipeline/step should be run when using both the Python or Command Line Interface.
+Each pipeline or step has a unique module name, which is the identifier used to invoke the correct pipeline/step when using either the Python or the Command Line Interface.

 **Package Structure**